shubham860/Frontend_Interviews_Questions/README.md

 17. PolyFills of once
 18. find the larget string from an array
 19. Iterator and Generators Example
+20. Find path in object (a.b.c)

-# Output Questions Bases on
+# Output Questions Based on

 1. Promises
 2. setTimeout